MicrosoftDocs/azure-devops-yaml-schema/task-reference/extract-files-v1.md

 **`pathToSevenZipTool`** - **Path to 7z utility**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-You can specify custom path to 7z utility.
-For example, "C:\7z\7z.exe" on Windows and "/usr/local/bin/7z" on MacOS/Ubuntu.
-If it's not specified on Windows - default 7zip version supplied with a task will be used.
+Specifies the custom path to 7z utility.
+For example, `C:\7z\7z.exe` on Windows and `/usr/local/bin/7z` on MacOS/Ubuntu.
+If it's not specified on Windows, the default 7zip version supplied with a task will be used.
 <!-- :::editable-content-end::: -->
 <br>